projectacrn/acrn-hypervisor/doc/developer-guides/GVT-g-porting.rst

 Finally, the AcrnGT module launches an AcrnGT emulation thread to listen to I/O trap notifications from HVM and ACRN hypervisor.

-vGPU destroy scenario
+vGPU Destroy Scenario
 =====================

 In this scenario, AcrnGT receives a destroy request from ACRN-DM.
 It calls GVT's :ref:`intel_gvt_ops_interface` to inform GVT of the vGPU destroy request, and cleans up all vGPU resources.

-vGPU PCI configure space write scenario
+vGPU PCI Configure Space Write Scenario
 =======================================

 ACRN traps the vGPU's PCI config space write, notifies AcrnGT's